Our Leadership Team

 The NB SPOR PIHCI Network is a member of the larger pan-Canadian SPOR Network.

-The Tripartite leadership in New Brunswick includes Dr. Sarah Gander and Ms. Joan Kingston, as the clinical leads, Ms. Nancy Roberts and Ms. Joanne Young from the Department of Health as policymaker leads, and Dr. Shelley Doucet and Dr. Rima Azar as the scientific leads.
+The Tripartite leadership in New Brunswick includes Dr. Sarah Gander and Ms. Joan Kingston, as the clinical leads, Dr. Heidi Liston and Ms. Noortje Kunnen from the Government of New Brunswick Department of Health as policymaker leads, and Dr. Shelley Doucet and Dr. Rima Azar as the scientific leads.
 Retired scientific lead, Dr. Baukje Miedema, is still active in the network.
-The NB SPOR PIHCI currently has approximately 80 stakeholders and is growing, representing a diverse group of organizations and individuals.
+The NB SPOR PIHCI currently has approximately 130 stakeholders and is growing, representing a diverse group of organizations and individuals.
 The stakeholders are actively encouraged to engage in various aspects of research, from inception to knowledge translation.
 The leadership committees meet regularly to discuss ongoing issues, and all the stakeholders get together regularly to discuss many aspects related to primary health care (e.g., research, integrated healthcare models, etc.).
 Additionally, the NB SPOR PIHCI has strong connections with other all the SPOR Networks in Atlantic Canada and across Canada.

 Dr. Shelley Doucet